amenos76/CLI-Hiking-App-new/README.md

 ## General info
 Let's Hike is a CLI application that allows users to create a login and search a database full of fun hikes for every level of Hiker!
 Let's Hike gives you several ways to find the right hike.
 You can search specifically by the amount of time you're looking to hike, or simply allow the app to pick a random hike for you.
-To find the perfect hike tailored to you, try out our Hike compatibility quiz!
+If you are looking for the best hike that fits your needs, try out our Find your perfect hike feature!
 All of the hikes can be saved in your 'favorites' to easily reference in the future.

 ## Intro Video